---

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/cn2if9oInK0?si=LcWG4wle9DBBPf4F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br/>

 Objects in Tigris are stored close to the region where they're written.
-Then, when requested, objects are cached close to the requesting user.
-This cache is intelligently managed by Tigris based on global traffic patterns.
-This behavior offers CDN-like behavior with zero configuration required.
+Then, when requested, objects are replicated close to the requesting user.
+This durable cross-region replication is intelligently managed by Tigris based on global traffic patterns.
+This automatic global replication can replace a CDN and makes all your data available at low latency with zero configuration required.

 Learn more from their [service overview](https://www.tigrisdata.com/docs/overview/) and [architecture docs](https://www.tigrisdata.com/docs/concepts/architecture/).